SharedControlAutonomousDriving/scad_tot/docker/marabou/README.md

 You'll need [docker](https://www.docker.com/products/docker-desktop) installed, so just install that first if you don't have it.

 ### Get the image

 **%** `docker pull grese/marabou`

+### Ways to Run Image

+The image supports all of the normal docker command line options.
+Below are a few examples of ways to run the image.
+Choose the best one for your use-case.

-### Run the Jupyter browser app:
+#### Run the Jupyter browser app

 **%** `docker run -p 9999:9999 grese/marabou`

-Once it is running, visit https://localhost:9999?token=TOKEN in your browser (TOKEN will be printed in the console when container starts)
+Once it is running, visit https://localhost:9999?token=TOKEN in your browser (TOKEN will be printed in the console when server starts)

-#### With a persistent volume from your local machine
+##### With a shared folder from your local machine (-v option)

 **%** `docker run -p 9999:9999 -v "$PWD":/home/marabou/work grese/marabou`

-### Run on command line:
+#### Run container command line

 **%** `docker run -p 9999:9999 -it grese/marabou /bin/zsh`

-### Run as daemon
+#### Run as daemon

 **%** `docker run -d -p 9999:9999 grese/marabou`